 CBM was one of seven agencies involved in the Age and Disability Capacity Programme (ADCAP), which aimed to ensure older people and people with disabilities are included during emergency responses.

 As part of the ADCAP consortium, we worked to support and equip organisations that provide emergency aid to include older people and people with disabilities.
 A range of ground-breaking resources - including the Humanitarian Inclusion Standards (HIS) for older people and people with disabilities and online training courses for humanitarian staff – were produced and can be found below.
-In addition, CBM’s mobile app, the Humanitarian Hands-on Tool, helps humanitarian workers to put the standards into practice.
+In addition, CBM’s mobile app, the Humanitarian Hands-on Tool (open in new tab), helps humanitarian workers to put the standards into practice.

 Why is ADCAP needed?